 Andong – JjimDak

-JjimDak is a Korean steamed chicken that is marinated in a ganjang based sauce.
-It is popular among students and the working class as the portions are huge.
+JjimDak is a Korean steamed chicken that is marinated in a ganjang-based sauce.
+It is popular among students, and the working class as the portions are huge.
 In addition, it is high in protein.
 Andong is the capital of North Gyeongsang Province.
-They are known for their steamed chicken and are seen as a healthier option to western fried chicken restaurants.
-While it might be difficult to visit Andong, they do sell Andong-style JjimDak in Seoul.
-However, to get the best JjimDak you will need to travel to Andong.
-While you are there also check out their Soju which is one of the more popular Sojus in all of Korea.
+They are known for their steamed chicken and are considered a healthier option than western fried chicken restaurants.
+While visiting Andong might be difficult, they sell Andong-style JjimDak in Seoul.
+However, to get the best JjimDak, you must travel to Andong.
+While you are there, check out their Soju, one of the more popular Sojus in Korea.

 Sokcho – Dakgangjeong

 Sokcho is located on the northeast side of Korea called Gangwon Province.
 It is about a 3 hours drive from Seoul and is famous for its Dakgangjeong.
-Dakgangjeong is a type of Korean fried chicken that is cut into bite-size pieces.
+Dakgangjeong is a type of Korean fried chicken cut into bite-size pieces.
 It is deep-fried in oil and braised in a spicy sauce.
 There are no bones and are sometimes sprinkled with nuts.
 We recommend you check out Jungang Market, one of the best open markets in Korea, and try Dakgangjeon there.
-There will be many Dakgangjeon stalls and best of all you can eat it on the go.
+There will be many Dakgangjeon stalls, and you can eat it on the go.